 - May help keep business while reorganizing debt

-Although most of them are non-profit, credit counselors usually charge fees.
-Credit counselors may help you organize a "debt management plan" for all of your unsecured debts.
-Under a debt management plan you make a single payment to the credit counselor each month.
+Although most of them are nonprofit, credit counselors usually charge fees.
+Credit counselors may help you organize a debt management plan for all your unsecured debts.
+Under a debt management plan, you make a single payment to the credit counselor each month.
 The credit counselor then makes monthly payments to each of your unsecured creditors.

-Under credit counseling, the total amount you owe is usually not reduced, but the monthly payment may be negotiated lower.
-This is usually accomplished by getting the creditor to increase the time period over which you can repay a loan or possibly lowering interest rates.
+Under credit counseling, the total amount you owe is usually not reduced but the monthly payment may be negotiated lower.
+This is often accomplished by getting the creditor to increase the time period over which you can repay a loan or possibly lowering interest rates.
 Most credit counselors charge fees for their services that they take out of the payments you make to them.

 Credit Repair Companies

 While there are many types of debt relief, it is a good idea to consult an attorney who can provide you with legal advice after fully analyzing your particular situation.
-A good attorney will review all of your options with you and guide you in deciding which pathway to debt freedom is best for you.
-Take advantage of a free consultation today.
-The sooner you get advice, the sooner you are on your way to debt relief.
+Call The Fealy Law Firm, PC, at 713-568-4491 to schedule your free consultation with an experienced bankruptcy attorney, or fill out our online form.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.